swisshacks/xrp/README.md

 Prototype enabling financial transactions using XRP Leder or the EVM Sidechain

 ## What we created:
 During the last 48 hours we worked on the topic of Rental Deposit Contracts on the XRPL EVM Sidechain Testnet.
 The prototype can be deployed to any EVM-compatible blockchain.
 The dApp allows to interact with the Smart Contract in the role as tenant and landlord.
+Additionally we created screens of a possible UI (webapp) in Figma.

 MOVE IN
 1. Landlord deploys contract by entering the public key of the tenant and defining how much the rental deposit has to be